C-NERD/clown_limiter/README.md

 ### Clown limiter

 Jester plugin for api rate limiting.
 This plugin is built to work on single and multithreaded jester servers.
-This plugin makes use of a sqlite in memory instance, since this should not be bounded to the nim `gc` and the db's write operations are controlled by locks to prevent data corruption.
+This plugin implements to types of trackers to limit api rate.
+The first tracker makes use of locks and nim's `ref type` for gcsafe and corruption free rate limiting.
+While the other makes use of a sqlite in memory instance which is not bounded to the nim `gc` and the db's write operations are controlled by locks to prevent data corruption hence it is also gcsafe and corruption free.
 This plugin is safe to be used in single and mutithreaded instances

 ### Example